gudiausha/pyjourney/website/README.md

 ## Personal Website

-I decided to implement whatever I learnt in the udemy flask course by creating a personal website.
+I decided to implement whatever I learnt in the udemy flask course by creating a simple personal website.
 This is a single user controlled website. i.e only one person has admin access and only he/she can edit,delete,add and view all the posts.
 Unlike for a blogging website, here I have decided not to provide the users with a login option.
 So they have read-only access to the web-pages and the post as well.

 ### Getting Started
 This repo consists of an overall skeleton of my website.
 The installations to be done are: